15th Nordic Meeting in Neuropsychology

 (Room 1) Workshop 3: Cognitive rehabilitation for children and adolescents with acquired brain injury: Clinical application of online problem-solving therapy, and individualized and group-based interventions (Jan Stubberud & Marianne Løvstad)

-(Room 2) Workshop 4: Sleep and Brain Health: Practical Approaches to Nonpharmacological Treatment of Sleep Problems (Håvard Kallestad & Alexander Olsen)
+(Room 2) Workshop 4: Sleep and Brain Health: Practical Approaches to Nonpharmacological Treatment of Sleep Problems (Håvard Kallestad)

 Wednesday, August 28